hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 Passwords are lazily rotated based on preset TTLs and can have a length configured to meet your needs.

+## A Note on Lazy Rotation

+To drive home the point that passwords are rotated "lazily", consider this scenario:

+- A password is configured with a TTL of 1 hour.
+- All instances of a service using this password are off for 12 hours.
+- Then they wake up and again request the password.

+In this scenario, although the password TTL was set to 1 hour, the password wouldn't be rotated for 12 hours when it was next requested.
+"Lazy" rotation means passwords are rotated when all of the following conditions are true:

+- They are over their TTL
+- They are requested

+Therefore, the AD TTL can be considered a soft contract.
+It's fulfilled when the given password is next requested.

+To ensure your passwords are rotated as expected, we'd recommend you configure services to request each password at least twice as often as its TTL.

 ## A Note on Escaping

 **It is up to the administrator** to provide properly escaped DNs.
 This